Nation of Hawaiʻi (organization)

-The Nation of Hawaii is a national liberation movement in favor of Hawaiian independence from the United States.
-It is formed by proponents of the Hawaiian sovereignty movement in resistance to what sovereignty advocates consider the occupation of Hawai’i by the United States.
+The Nation of Hawaiʻi is a national liberation movement in favor of Hawaiian independence from the United States.
+It is formed by proponents of the Hawaiian sovereignty movement in resistance to what sovereignty advocates consider the occupation of Hawaii by the United States.

 It is headed by Dennis Pu‘uhonua "Bumpy" Kanahele.
-He was elected Head of State of the Nation of Hawai’i by the ʻAha Kupuna, the Kupuna Council (Council of Elders) on March 6, 1994, in Kaʻanapali, Maui.
+He was elected Head of State of the Nation of Hawaiʻi by the ʻAha Kupuna, the Kupuna Council (Council of Elders) on March 6, 1994, in Kaʻanapali, Maui.
 An act of self determination by a council of 300 Native Hawaiian elders, elected to represent all 7 Hawaiian Islands and their communities.

 Leadership

 The Nation of Hawai’i is led by Dennis Pu‘uhonua "Bumpy" Kanahele.
 He serves as the CEO of Aloha First, a non-profit organization dedicated to preserving and promoting the cultural heritage and history of Hawai'i through education.
 He also serves as an executive board member of the International Indian Treaty Council which is recognized by the United Nations as a category II non-governmental Organization (NGO) with consultative status with the UN Economic and Social Council.

 Puʻuhonua Kanahele received media coverage in 1995 when his group gave sanctuary to Nathan Brown, a Native Hawaiian activist who had staged a public protest in 1990, refusing to pay taxes on his family's ancestral Kuleana Lands.
 In 2012 the Hawaiian Supreme Court confirmed the viability of Kuleana rights in the present day.
 He was later arrested for allegedly interfering with U.S. marshals seeking to arrest Nathan Brown.

 He was eventually convicted, and sentenced to four months in federal prison, along with a probation period in which he was barred from the landbase of the Nation of Hawaiʻi, Puʻuhonua O Waimānalo and forbidden from participating in Hawaiian National Sovereignty organization efforts.

 In 2002, Governor Benjamin J. Cayetano granted Bumpy Pu’uhonua Kanahele a full pardon for all past convictions by the State of Hawai’i.